On some orthogonalization schemes in Tensor Train format: Numerical tensor experiments

-For the first experiment, we set the order $d = 3$, the size mode $n_i = 15$ for $i\in\{1,2,3\}$ and the input number of TT-vectors $m = 20$.
-The results of this first group of experiments for the six different schemes and three different rounding accuracy values $\delta\in\{10^{-3}, 10^{-5}, 10^{-8}\}$ are reported in Figure~\ref{fig:LOO:CN}.
-The choice of a low dimensional problem enables us to convert in dense format and vectorize each TT-vector $\ten{a}_j$, storing it as the $j$-th column of $\mat{A}_m\in\R^{n^3\times m}$.
-As consequence, we can estimate the condition number of $\mat{A}_k\in\R^{n^3\times k}$, i.e., the submatrix of $\mat{A}_m$ formed by its first $k$ columns.
-In all the plots of Figure~\ref{fig:LOO:CN}, together with the loss of orthogonality with continuous coloured curves, we display the constant rounding accuracy $\delta$ with a dashed black line, with coloured continuous lines the condition number $\kappa(\mat{A}_k)$ and its squared value scaled by $u\approx 10^{-16}$, as long as they are smaller than $1$.
-We scale the condition number curves for the ease of comparison with the slope of the loss of orthogonality of TT-MGS and TT-CGS.
-All the curves are in function of the basis size $k$.
-Indeed, as previously stated, since the TT-vectors are generated as a sequence of normalized Krylov TT-vectors, for increasing values of $k$, the elements of $\set{A}_k$ get more linearly dependent, leading the associated condition number $\kappa(\mat{A}_k)$ to increase.
-For the interpretation ease, we present in the first line three plots, that are Figure~\ref{fig:LOO:CN:3},~\ref{fig:LOO:CN:5} and~\ref{fig:LOO:CN:8}, with the loss of orthogonality of standard methods in tensor format, i.e., TT-Householder, TT-MGS, TT-CGS, TT-Gram; on the second line, Figure~\ref{fig:LOO:O2:3},~\ref{fig:LOO:O2:5} and~\ref{fig:LOO:O2:8} display the loss of orthogonality of the methods with re-orthogonalization, that are TT-MGS2 and TT-CGS2, compared with the result of TT-Householder, TT-MGS and TT-CGS.
-In all the six plots of Figure~\ref{fig:LOO:CN}, we observe similar behaviours.
-The TT-Householder loss of orthogonality in green stagnates around the rounding accuracy $\delta$; this phenomenon is extremely clear in Figure~\ref{fig:LOO:CN:3}.
-This is consistent with the matrix theoretical expectation, stated in Equation~\eqref{eq:HH-LOO}, where the unit round-off $u$ is replaced by the \texttt{TT-rounding} accuracy $\delta$.
-The TT-MGS loss of orthogonality in red grows with the same slope of the condition number $\kappa(\mat{A}_k)$ in dashed green, matching the matrix upper bound stated in~\eqref{eq:MGS-LOO}.
-Finally both the TT-CGS and and TT-Gram loss of orthogonality curves cross the rounding accuracy dashed line faster than TT-MGS, following the behaviour of the squared condition number $\kappa^2(\mat{A}_k)$, as long as $\kappa^2(\mat{A}_k) < 10^2$.
-Indeed TT-CGS and TT-Gram loss of orthogonality curves stagnates below $10^{2}$ for $k > 10$ approximately, while $\kappa^2(\mat{A}_k)$ continues to grow.
-Looking at the second line plots, Figure~\ref{fig:LOO:O2:3},~\ref{fig:LOO:O2:5} and~\ref{fig:LOO:O2:8} show that introducing a second re-orthogonalization loop improves considerably the loss of orthogonality.
-Indeed as long as $k < 15$ the loss of orthogonality of TT-CGS2 is close to the machine precision, around $10^{-14}$ for $\delta\in\{10^{-3}, 10^{-5}\}$, increasing after; for $\delta = 10^{-8}$ it remains around $10^{-14}$.
-Consequently as long as the element of $\set{A}_k$ are not too much collinear, TT-CGS2 outcompetes TT-CGS, TT-MGS and TT-Householder, but not TT-MGS2.
-For the rounding accuracy $\delta\in\{10^{-5}, 10^{-8}\}$, the loss of orthogonalization of TT-MGS2 stagnates around $10^{-14}$, while for $\delta = 10^{-3}$ the loss of orthogonality jumps from $10^{-14}$ to $10^{-11}$, where it seems to stagnates, when $k > 16$.
-Overall TT-MGS2 outperforms all the other algorithms.
-These results found for TT-CGS2 and TT-MGS2 are consistent with the matrix theory presented in Section~\ref{sec2:s4}.
-Moreover, we may hypothesise that the jumps arrive when the condition number $\kappa(\mat{A}_k)$, or its square, times the rounding accuracy is not any more sufficiently smaller than $1$.
+To aid interpretation, we present three plots in Figure~\ref{fig:LOO:CN:3},~\ref{fig:LOO:CN:5} and~\ref{fig:LOO:CN:8}, which show the loss of orthogonality of standard methods in tensor format: TT-Householder, TT-MGS, TT-CGS, TT-Gram.
+Figures~\ref{fig:LOO:O2:3},~\ref{fig:LOO:O2:5} and~\ref{fig:LOO:O2:8} show the loss of orthogonality of re-orthogonalization methods: TT-MGS2 and TT-CGS2, compared to TT-Householder, TT-MGS and TT-CGS.
+All six plots in Figure~\ref{fig:LOO:CN} exhibit similar behaviors.
+The loss of orthogonality of the TT-Householder method in green stagnates around the rounding accuracy $\delta$, as shown in Figure~\ref{fig:LOO:CN:3}.
+This is consistent with the matrix theoretical expectation, stated in Equation~\eqref{eq:HH-LOO}, where the unit round-off $u$ is replaced by the \texttt{TT-round} accuracy $\delta$.
+The loss of orthogonality of TT-MGS method in red grows with the same slope as the condition number $\kappa(\mat{A}_k)$ in dashed green, matching the matrix upper bound stated in~\eqref{eq:MGS-LOO}.
+Finally, both the TT-CGS and and TT-Gram loss of orthogonality curves cross the rounding accuracy dashed line faster than TT-MGS.
+This curve follows the the squared condition number $\kappa^2(\mat{A}_k)$, as long as $\kappa^2(\mat{A}_k) < 10^2$.
+The loss of orthogonality curves for TT-CGS and TT-Gram stagnates below $10^{2}$ for $k > 10$ approximately, while $\kappa^2(\mat{A}_k)$ continues to grow.
+Upon analyzing the second line plots, it is evident that Figure~\ref{fig:LOO:O2:3},~\ref{fig:LOO:O2:5} and~\ref{fig:LOO:O2:8} demonstrate a significant improvement in the the loss of orthogonality when a second re-orthogonalization loop is introduced.
+It is noteworthy that the loss of orthogonality of TT-CGS2 is close to the machine precision, approximately $10^{-14}$ for $\delta\in\{10^{-3}, 10^{-5}\}$, increasing after for $k \ge 15$.
+For $\delta = 10^{-8}$, it remains around $10^{-14}$.
+Therefore, as long as the elements of $\set{A}_k$ are not highly collinear, TT-CGS2 outperforms TT-CGS, TT-MGS and TT-Householder, but not TT-MGS2.
+For the rounding accuracy $\delta\in\{10^{-5}, 10^{-8}\}$, the loss of orthogonality of TT-MGS2 remains around $10^{-14}$, while for $\delta = 10^{-3}$ the loss of orthogonality jumps from $10^{-14}$ to $10^{-11}$, where it appears to remain constant, when $k > 16$.
+Overall ,TT-MGS2 is the best performing algorithm among all the others.
+The results for TT-CGS2 and TT-MGS2 are consistent with the matrix theory presented in Section~\ref{sec2:s4}.
+It is hypothesized that the jumps occur when the condition number $\kappa(\mat{A}_k)$, or its square, multiplied by the rounding accuracy is no longer sufficiently smaller than $1$.